Everything you need to know about Britney Spears' much-discussed conservatorship

 Since then, apart from brief bursts of further chart successes with albums like Circus and Blackout, she has become a more reserved and seemingly isolated figure in public life and stardom.

-Her father’s conservatorship has come under increased speculation as fans began to draw attention to signs of Spears’ distress and anxiety when posting on social media or appearing publicly.
+Her father’s conservatorship came under increased speculation as fans began to identify signs of Spears’ distress and anxiety when posting on social media or appearing publicly – with their concerns coalescing in the ‘Free Britney’ movement.

+With over 30 million followers on Instagram, Spears’ fans voiced fears over her health, wellbeing and safety in recent years as the details of the star’s financial and continued mental health struggles emerged.

 Read More